IntelliBridge/Falcon-IaC/ReadME.md

 1. **Clone the Repository:** Clone this Terraform configuration repository to your local system.

 2. **Customize Variables:** Customize the `variables.tf` file to match your specific requirements.
 You can define variable values in a `.tfvars` file for easy configuration management.
-3. **AWS Credentials:** Ensure that your AWS credentials are properly configured:
+3. **AWS Credentials:** Ensure that your AWS credentials are properly configured and accessible to Terraform

      ```shell
     aws configure
     ```

-    and accessible to Terraform.
-Protect sensitive information and credentials as best practice.

 5. **Create AWS Keys:** Create AWS EC2 Keys called ```Falcon.pem``` and add them to the root directory of this project.